Share buy-back resolution not universally welcomed by Sibanye-Stillwater shareholders - Miningmx

 About a fifth of shares cast at the AGM were also against the implementation of the firm’s remuneration report.
 Wellsted said the firm would engage with shareholders “as it always does” on the matter.

+Global proxy advisor Glass Lewis recommended its clients vote against the resolution citing that executives (with remuneration linked to share price performance) benefited from higher remuneration during 2020.

-Executives with remuneration linked to share price performance stand to benefit but this stands in contrast to the fortunes of employees affected by Covid-19, especially last year when the company shut for about six weeks.
+However, this stands in contrast to the fortunes of employees affected by Covid-19, especially last year when the company was shut down for about five weeks, said Wellsted.
+This shutdown was followed by a phased return of employees to work over the rest of 2020 in line with government-imposed Covid-19 restrictions.

-Wellsted said employees were paid for about four weeks whilst the company also applied for the South African government’s financial assistance known as temporary employee relief, or TERS, for a portion Covid-19 lockdown last year.
+Wellsted said employees were paid full wages and benefits for the initial phase of the lockdown.
+After that, the company applied for the South African government’s financial assistance known as temporary employee relief, or TERS, for employees unable to immediately return to work due to the Covid-19 lockdown regulations.

+It’s passed anyway, the truth is majority of shareholders still prefer share buyback.